 Brian Cox On Stage - Theater Credits, Bio and Tickets

-Cox attended St Mary's Forebank Primary School and St Michael's Junior Secondary School in Dundee and would join the Dundee Repertory Theatre at the age of 14.
-After working there of a few years, he auditioned successfully for the London Academy of Music and Dramatic Art (LAMDA), began his training at the age of 17 and graduated in 1965.
+Cox attended St. Mary's Forebank Primary School and St. Michael's Junior Secondary School in Dundee and would join the Dundee Repertory Theatre at the age of 14.
+After working there a few years, he auditioned successfully for the London Academy of Music and Dramatic Art, began his training at the age of 17, and graduated in 1965.

-He continued to work in theatre for such organisations as the Lyceum company in Edinburgh and the Birmingham Rep and would finally make his West End debut as Orlando in Shakespeare’s As You Like It in June 1967.
-He has also worked extensively with the Royal Shakespeare Company and the National Theatre in the UK and in the 1980s, he won two Olivier Awards for his performances in Rat in the Skull (1984) and Titus Andronicus (1988).
-He also received two additional Olivier nominations that decade - for Misalliance (1984) and for Fashion (1988).
-Other acclaimed UK stage performances include Petruchio in The Taming of the Shrew, the titular role in King Lear, and the role of Jack in The Weir.
+He continued to work in theatre for such organisations as the Lyceum in Edinburgh and the Birmingham Rep, and he finally made his West End debut as Orlando in Shakespeare’s As You Like It in June 1967.
+He has also worked extensively with the Royal Shakespeare Company and the National Theatre in the UK; in the 1980s, he won two Olivier Awards for his performances in Rat in the Skull (1984) and Titus Andronicus (1988).
+He also received two additional Olivier nominations that decade for Misalliance (1984) and Fashion (1988).
+Other acclaimed UK stage roles of Cox's include Petruchio in The Taming of the Shrew, the titular role in King Lear, and the role of Jack in The Weir.

 Cox made his Broadway debut in February 1985, starring as Edmund Darrell in Eugene O’Neill’s Strange Interlude at the Nederlander Theatre.
-His other Broadway credits include Art, assuming the role of Marc in September 1998, the 2007 premiere of Tom Stoppard’s Rock ‘n’ Roll, and the role of Coach in the 2011 revival of That Championship Season.
-He first appeared off-Broadway in May 1985, reprising his performance as Inspector Nelson at the Public Theater.
-He would return to the off-Broadway theatre scene for Primary Stages in 1998, winning a Lucille Lortel Award for his performance in Conor McPherson’s St. Nicholas.
+His other Broadway credits include Art, in which he assumed the role of Marc in September 1998; the 2007 premiere of Tom Stoppard’s Rock ‘n’ Roll; and the role of Coach in the 2011 revival of That Championship Season.
+He first appeared off Broadway in May 1985, reprising his performance as Inspector Nelson at The Public Theater.
+He would return to the Off-Broadway theatre scene for Primary Stages in 1998, winning a Lucille Lortel Award for his performance in Conor McPherson’s St. Nicholas.